nishi2610/computer-lab-1-simple-programs/README.md

 7. Convert minutes into hours.
 8. Convert dollars into Rs.
 Where 1 $ = 48 Rs.
 9. Convert Rs. into dollars where 1 $ = 48 Rs.
-10.Convert dollars into pound where 1 $ = 48 Rs.
+10. Convert dollars into pound where 1 $ = 48 Rs.
 And 1 pound = 70 Rs.
 11.Convert grams into kg.
 12.Convert kgs into grams.
 13.Convert bytes into KB, MB and GB.